 As if that wasn’t enough, he’s had his own talk show, where he interviewed icons ranging from Iggy Pop to Pharrell Williams, and hosted a TV series for National Geographic called Animal Underworld.
 Rollins is also an actor, and has featured in several films and TV shows, including Netflix’s Sons of Anarchy, and feature films, such as Heat, Lost Highway and Batman Beyond.

-Here, he talks to Eluxe about wild animals, rampant racism and why America deserves better.
+Here, he talks to Eluxe about capitalism, carbon, kids – and why America deserves better.

 When you embarked on filming Animal Underworld for National Geographic, you said you wanted to “better understand the ancient bond between man and beast”.
 What understanding did you ultimately gain from that experience?
 And how have animals impacted your own life?

 I think in rural settings, people have a different appreciation for animals than might the city dweller.
 In parts of India where poisonous snake bite is common, people have a much different value system.
 I live in a city.
 I’m not thinking about wolves, lions, etc. I think there is something very interesting about people who live day to day in an environment where they could get taken out by a wild animal.
 There has to be some kind respect that is derived from that relationship.
 I was raised with animals.
 I worked at a pet shop, I had a lot of snakes as a young person.
 An appreciation of animals is good for a human, it can lead to a better understanding and respect for all living things.

 You’ve been involved with all kinds of charitable causes, ranging from ending poverty to protecting animals and everything in between.
 Which causes are you most passionate about?

 For me, it’s anything having to do with kids.
 No child asks to get born, so when they are here, they should be shielded from any possible horror.
 It’s not the most unique thought but the orphanage I have donated to for over 20 years always feels like the right thing to do.